 If you are planning to construct, extend, alter, demolish or convert a building it is likely that you will require Building Warrant approval.
 This includes:

-You may also require planning permission.
+Please note that you may also require planning permission.

 If you submit planning applications using the ePlanning service, you can also submit a building warrant application with the same login.